 Article Contents

-Residency Discussions on Reddit: The Good, The Bad and the Biased The Good: Reddit Residency Discussions The Subjective: Enter the Unusual Side of Reddit Best Practices for Navigating Residency Reddit Conclusion FAQs
+Residency Discussions on Reddit: The Good, The Bad and the Biased The Good: Reddit Residency Discussions The Bad: Biases and Untrustworthy Information Best Practices for Navigating Residency Reddit Conclusion FAQs

-Residency Discussions on Reddit: The Good, The Bad and the Biased
+Residency Reddit: The Good, The Bad and the Biased

-Whether they’re interested in general surgery residency, understanding chief residency opportunities – or even just unsure how to swap residency programs, odds are, somebody on reddit has had a similar experience.
-Hearing these experiences can, in many cases, help residency applicants better understand their own journey, set expectations, navigate through problems and make tough decisions…so long as they use their best judgement and use Reddit responsibly.
+Whether you're interested in general surgery residency, understanding chief residency opportunities – or even just unsure how to swap residency programs, odds are, somebody on Reddit has some advice to share.
+Reading about others' experiences can, in many cases, help you better understand your own journey, set expectations, navigate through problems and make tough decisions…so long as your use your best judgement and use Residency Reddit responsibly.

 The Good: Reddit Residency Discussions